-Research Interests: Trauma and PTSD, activism and clinical practice, the DSM, Second Wave feminism and violence against women.
+Research Interests: Trauma and PTSD; activism and clinical practice; The DSM; second wave feminism and violence against women.

-Leena Akhtar is a graduate student in the Department of the History of Science at Harvard University.
+Leena Akhtar is a PhD. graduate of the Department of the History of Science at Harvard University.
 Prior to this, she received an MA in Cultural History from the University of London and an advanced certificate in Trauma and Violence Transdisciplinary Studies from New York University.
 After spending several years working in finance, she was the Director of Exhibits and Archives at the Museum of American Finance from 2008-2011.
 Her scholarly interests focus on the history of medicine and mid to late 20th century psychiatry, particularly trauma psychiatry.
 Her dissertation is about the impact of Second Wave feminist activism on understandings of rape survivors, and trauma survivors more broadly, in the 1970s-- work that has been influenced and informed by her six years as a rape crisis counselor and emergency room advocate in Pittsburgh and New York City.
 In addition to a long standing interest in the history of psychiatry, she is actively interested in historical and cultural changes in ideas about sexual violence, as well as in issues of harassment and discrimination in the workplace over the course of the 20th century.

-BA, Carnegie Mellon University; MA, University of London; Adv.
+Adv.
 Cert., New York University